nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/06_Onderon/08_Onderon.md

   - Where did you find the body?
   - I'll be going.
 - + 500 XP
-- 2nd round -> if persuade > 18 -?> you won't pay AND he will give you 500c more -> 1000c
-  - [Persuade] With the money I've made you, I'm not going to pay the fee.
-I want a cut of the profits. `c_sc_per_gt(18)`
-- Jonra Far `after 1st race at least`
-  - I'll take that drink.
-I'm <FullName>.
-  - Fun.
-  - Social activism via swoop racing, sounds far-fetched to me.
-  - Struggle?
+- Qimtiq
-  - Free yourselves?
-I didn't know Onderon was a conquered planet.
-  - Sounds like the Republic has been bad for Onderon.
-  - What can I do?
+  - Can I talk with you about Captain Sullio's murder?
+  - 3rd round -> vs M-sadaar -> 2000c + 500c
+- M-sadaar is now upset!
 - Bahima
-  - Can I talk with you about Captain Sullio's murder?
-    - An acquaintance of mine, Dhagon Ghent is being questioned by the military about this.
-I'd like to get him free.
-    - Do you know Dhagon Ghent?
-    - //Do you know any reason why Dhagon Ghent would kill Sullio?
-    - //`Someone was saying that Sullio deeply humiliated Dhagon the night was murdered.
-That's a very good motive.` -> already done with Nikko
-    - I'd like to ask about something else.
   - I have an extra starport visa, but it isn't open.
 Know anybody who can do something about it? `Won't appear if we chose "Would you know where I could find an extra starport visa?" first"`
   - Would you know where I could find an extra starport visa?
   - You've got several rough characters in here.
     - They seem little more than thugs.
     - Anything I can do to help?
   - I'll be going now.
+- Jonra Far `after 1st race at least`
+  - Fun.
+  - Social activism via swoop racing, sounds far-fetched to me.
+  - Can you tell me about the swoop track?
+    - What do you mean?
+    - What do you think of the other racers?
 - Kiph
   - A friend of a friend told me that you're the guy I should talk to about... adjusting... starport visas.
   - How do I know that the visa will work?